reiryuki/Pixel-Gapps-Ryuki-Mod-arm64-10/README.md

 - A modded GApps from original Pixel Gapps Full version by [Nemesis Team](https://t.me/PixelGAppsNews) for any arm64 Android 10 custom ROM vanilla.

 ## What are differences?
-- Doesn't replace any bloatwares
+- Doesn't replace any bloatwares except SetupWizard, DocumentsUI, and EmergencyInfo app
-- Removed Google apps that doesn't require privileged permissions and already in Play Store
+- Removed Google apps that doesn't require privilege permissions and already in Play Store
 - Removed overlays
 - Bring back Personal Safety app
-- Added Android Auto
 - Excluded Play Store from battery optimization to prevent download failures
 - Excluded Migrate Helper app from battery optimization to prevent restoration failures
-- Excluded System UI from battery optimization to prevent undesired UI restart
 - Fixed permissions

 ## Attention!